shigeots/ElderandTest/README.md

 ### Extra assets used.

-- Got the CineMachine to give the shaking effect when the gargoyle falls to the ground on the air dive.
+- The CineMachine was used to give the effect of shaking when the gargoyle falls to the ground on the air dive.
-- Extracted DotWeen to give character bar animation when losing life.
-Also to animate the end of game screen.
+- DotWeen was used to animate the player health bar when take damage from boss attack.
+Also to animate the game over screen.
-- Extracted TextMeshPro for interface texts.
+- TextMeshPro used for interface texts.
+- The TilePalette was used to create the game's scenery.

 ### Controls:
 - A and D Key for movement.